citp/privacy-policy-historical/a/ac/act/activestate.com.md

 ## Requested Services and Product Evaluations

 We communicate with our users to provide requested services, and in regard to issues relating to their account via email or phone.
-Three expiration reminder notices are sent by email for all Pro Studio bundle subscriptions.
-Two expiration reminder notices are sent by email to users who have obtained at trial license for any of our products.
+Expiration reminder notices are sent by email for all Pro Studio bundle subscriptions.
+Expiration reminder notices are sent by email to users who have obtained at trial license for any of our products.

-## Language Downloads
+## Downloads

-When a user downloads one of the free ActiveState language distributions, they will be given the option of opting in to receive marketing material and information on free programming resources via email.
+When a user downloads our software, they will be given the option of opting in to receive marketing material and information via email.

-## ASPN Membership
+## Community Sites

-When a user enrolls for free membership in ASPN Open, they will be asked to provide certain personal information in order for us to create their online account.
+When a user enrolls on one of our community sites, they will be asked to provide certain personal information in order for us to create their online account.
 The user will also be given the option of opting in to receive marketing material via email.

 ## Ordering